 There are affiliate links in here.
 I get a small commission if you purchase through them at no extra cost to you.

 I think my favorite stop on our South Florida road trip was the Fakahatchee Hilton.
 I bet you’re picturing a five-star resort on the beach with unlimited drinks and the best view in the state.
-Well, it’s the opposite.
+Well, it’s the exact opposite of that.
 It’s a little shack in the middle of the swamp at the Fakahatchee Strand State Park and Preserve.
 It does have a waterfront view, though.

 The owners of the Fakahatchee Hilton let people visit it, hang out on the porch swing, and admire the alligators in the pond out back.
 Someone must sleep in it at some point because it has a bunch of bunk beds in it, but it was empty when we went.
 I think it would be so cool to stay there some time, so if you know how, let me know.